frontenddogma/web-development-glossary/manuscript/s.md

 : The (often percentage-based) availability and popularity of a particular software, a software feature, or device.

 Surface Web
 : The portion of the World Wide Web that is readily available to the general public and searchable with standard web search engines.
-It is the opposite of the Deep Web, the part of the web not indexed by a web search engine.
-The Surface Web only consists of 10% of the information that is on the internet; according to one source, as of 2015, Google’s index of the Surface Web contains about 14.5 billion pages.&nbsp;[†](#w-surface-web)
+It is the opposite of the Deep Web, the part of the Web not indexed by a web search engine.
+The Surface Web only consists of 10% of the information that is on the Internet; according to one source, as of 2015, Google’s index of the Surface Web contains about 14.5 billion pages.&nbsp;[†](#w-surface-web)

 Surfing
 : → Browsing